 Finding a gym can be relatively easy.
 After all, there are plenty of them around.
 The real challenge lies in finding the gym that will maximise your chances of getting the results you’re after.
 The decision to join a gym and improve your fitness is a significant investment in your time and money.
 You should therefore be clear on what your personal needs are and take the time to find the perfect gym for you.
 Making the right decision requires you to be clear on what you’re trying to achieve.
 You must also understand how going to a gym is going to fit in with your fitness, lifestyle, social and financial needs.

 Your Fitness Needs

 Understanding your fitness needs and goals is essential in finding the best gym for you.
 Each gym can focus on different equipment and fitness programs.
 Ensure the one you choose has the facilities and services you need to reach your goals.
-To find the best gym for your fitness needs, keep the following in mind:
+To find a gym that meets your fitness needs, keep the following in mind: